 What’s most notable about jasmine is that the blooms smell like a sweet, light perfume, which attracts hummingbirds, bees, and butterflies.
 The strong smell can irritate those sensitive to fragrances so keep in mind anyone who may be in contact with jasmine before you plant it.

-Step 1: If growing outdoors, keep the jasmine in either partial shade or full sun, depending on the specific jasmine variety.
+Step 1: For outdoor growing, keep the jasmine plant in either partial shade or full sun, depending on the specific jasmine variety.

-Step 2: If growing indoors, place the jasmine near a south-facing window.
-Supplement with grow lights if necessary.
+Step 2: For indoor growing, place the jasmine plant near a south-facing window.
+Supplement it with artificial grow lights if necessary.

 Step 1: Plant the jasmine in a sandy, loamy mix to make sure the soil retains moisture but not so much as to cause root rot.

 Step 2: Water your jasmine plant weekly.
 During hot, dry weather, you will likely need to water more often, as the plant is native to tropical regions and will not tolerate drought.

 Step 3: Repot the plant if it becomes rootbound to ensure it gets adequate water.